 This affordable subscription service eliminates decision-making.
 Trendy Butler relies on an algorithm with 250 data points to choose items based on your tastes, and the contents of each box are a surprise.

 Drawing from brands like Tailor Vintage, Stitch’s Jeans, Antony Morato, and more, you can always expect at least two items in your shipment.
-Some months, it will be a full outfit, but oftentimes, the boxes will instead offer staples meant to build a versatile closet.
+Some months, it will be a full outfit, but often, the boxes will instead offer staples meant to build a versatile closet.
 For around $65 a month, customers receive more than $150 worth of on-trend clothing—and that steep discount is not available anywhere else.

-Expect your first box to arrive 10 to 15 days after signing up.
+Expect your first box to arrive two to three weeks after signing up.
 Each subsequent box will arrive about one week after the payment is processed.
 If you don’t like the clothes you receive, Trendy Butler offers free exchanges on unworn items with the tags still attached.
 And, with Trendy Butler's expert technology and wide selection, you'll likely be surprised and delighted with what you receive.